owaruuu/ai-examination-project/README.md

 ## Setup Instructions

+-   Clone repo
+-   Run `npm i`
+-   Run `npm run dev`

 ## Assumptions

--   I am assuming that the messages I get from the DB are always with the newest messages last
+-   I am assuming that the messages I get from the DB are always with the newest messages last and that they are in order
+-   The dev server is on port 3000

 ## Implemented Features